-5.6 When Ofgem commences a formal investigation, this will normally be recorded on its website.
-In some circumstances, it will not do so, for example where this may adversely affect the investigation by prejudicing Ofgem's ability to collect information.
-Ofgem may also decide not to publicise an investigation if it considers that publication is not in the interests of consumers or could damage market confidence.
+5.5 When Ofgem commences a formal REMIT investigation, this will not normally be announced.
+In some circumstances, Ofgem may make public the opening of a REMIT investigation.
+Ofgem may do so, for example, where this may assist the investigation by enabling Ofgem to collect evidence from third parties.
+Ofgem will only decide to publicise the opening of an investigation if it considers that an announcement is in the interests of consumers or would avoid damage to market confidence.